doronz88/hilda/README.md

 print(arr.po())
 ```

-Also, working with Objective-C objects like this can be somewhat exhausting, so we created the `ns` and `from_cf` commands so
+Also, working with Objective-C objects like this can be somewhat exhausting, so we created the `ns` and `from_ns` commands so
 you are able to use complicated types when parsing values and passing as arguments:

 ```python